-In order to compose a clear and concise paper, a writer greatly benefits by jump-starting their process with questions!
-By asking themselves some questions about the intent and purpose of the paper the writer can correctly choose an appropriate writing style for their piece.
-Here’s a short list of example questions!
+To compose a clear and concise paper, a writer greatly benefits from jump-starting their process with questions!
+By asking themselves questions about the paper’s intent and purpose, the writer can choose an appropriate writing style for their piece.
+Here’s a list of example questions!

 -Who is my audience (peers, instructors, fiction readers)?